atulac/KNIT-Training-And-Placement-Cell-Automation/README.md

-An application designed to automate tasks related to Training and Placement Cell, KNIT Sultanpur.
+An python based application designed to automate tasks related to Training and Placement Cell, KNIT Sultanpur.

 The application has got different panels based on its functionalities.</br>It deals in:</br></br>
       1. Fetching data of students from website <a href = "http://knit.ac.in/">knit.ac.in </a></br>